-As the powerful biopic ‘Darkest Hour’ is still sweeping cinemas, Brian Lavery’s book ‘Churchill Warrior: How a Military Life Guided Winston’s Finest Hours’ has hit the bookstores.
+Following Gary Oldman's Oscar win for his portrayal of Winston Churchill in biopic ‘Darkest Hour’, Brian Lavery’s book ‘Churchill Warrior: How a Military Life Guided Winston’s Finest Hours’ has hit the bookstores.
 Here, Mr Lavery tells the Forces Network what the film gets right and wrong about our iconic wartime PM.

 Winston Churchill had a unique experience of all three services which made him a natural war leader.